3F/web.vsSBE/Developer Zone/How to build.md

 * [Ude v0.1](https://code.google.com/p/ude/) or higher
 * [AvalonEdit v5](http://avalonedit.net/) or higher

-if you have a some problem with getting libraries through NuGet, you can also use the backups from [/dev/lib/](http://sourceforge.net/projects/vssbe/files/dev/lib/)
+if you have a some problems with getting libraries through NuGet, you can also use the backups from [/dev/lib/](http://sourceforge.net/projects/vssbe/files/dev/lib/)

 ### Build ###